-Quantity Keyword Description

-between BETWEEN the number/fraction of values

-within a certain range.
-This is

-calculated using one of the formula

-described in the description of the

-keyword so as to make it

-continuous.
-You can calculate this

-quantity multiple times using

-different parameters.

-lessthan LESS_THAN the number of values less than a

-target value.
-This is calculated

-using one of the formula described

-in the description of the keyword

-so as to make it continuous.
-You

-can calculate this quantity multiple

-times using different parameters.

-max MAX the maximum value.
-This is

-calculated using the formula

-described in the description of the

-keyword so as to make it

-continuous.

-mean MEAN the mean value.
-The output

-component can be refererred to

-elsewhere in the input file by using

-the label.mean

-min MIN the minimum value.
-This is

-calculated using the formula

-described in the description of the

-keyword so as to make it

-continuous.

-moment MOMENTS the central moments of the

-distribution of values.
-The second

-moment would be referenced

-elsewhere in the input file using

-label.moment-2, the third as

-label.moment-3, etc.

-morethan MORE_THAN the number of values more than a

-target value.
-This is calculated

-using one of the formula described

-in the description of the keyword

-so as to make it continuous.
-You

-can calculate this quantity multiple

-times using different parameters.
+Quantity Keyword Description altmin ALT_MIN the minimum value.
+This is calculated using the formula described in the descrip- tion of the keyword so as to make it continuous. between BETWEEN the number/fraction of values within a certain range.
+This is calculated using one of the formula described in the description of the keyword so as to make it con- tinuous.
+You can calculate this quantity multiple times using different parameters. highest HIGHEST the lowest of the quantitities calculated by this action lessthan LESS_THAN the number of values less than a target value.
+This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
+You can calculate this quantity multiple times using different parameters. lowest LOWEST the lowest of the quantitities calculated by this action max MAX the maximum value.
+This is calculated using the formula described in the de- scription of the keyword so as to make it continuous. mean MEAN the mean value.
+The output component can be refererred to elsewhere in the input file by using the label.mean min MIN the minimum value.
+This is calculated using the formula described in the descrip- tion of the keyword so as to make it continuous. moment MOMENTS the central moments of the distribution of values.
+The second moment would be referenced elsewhere in the input file using label .moment-2, the third as label .moment-3, etc. morethan MORE_THAN the number of values more than a target value.
+This is calculated using one of the formula described in the description of the keyword so as to make it continuous.
+You can calculate this quantity multiple times using different parameters.

 SPECIES this keyword is used for colvars such as coordination number.
 In that context it specifies that plumed should calculate one coordination number for each of the atoms specified.
-Each of these coordination numbers specifies how many of the other specified atoms are within a certain cutoff of the central atom.
+Each of these coordi- nation numbers specifies how many of the other specified atoms are within a certain cutoff of the central atom.
+You can specify the atoms here as another multicolvar action or using a MultiColvar↔ Filter or ActionVolume action.
+When you do so the quantity is calculated for those atoms specified in the previous multicolvar.
+This is useful if you would like to calculate the Steinhardt parameter fo those atoms that have a coordination number more than four for example

 SPECIESA this keyword is used for colvars such as the coordination number.
 In that context it species that plumed should calculate one coordination number for each of the atoms specified in SPECIESA.
-Each of these cooordination numbers specifies how many of the atoms specifies using SPECIESB is within the specified cutoff SPECIESB this keyword is used for colvars such as the coordination number.
+Each of these cooordination numbers specifies how many of the atoms specifies using SPEC \leftarrow IESB is within the specified cutoff.
+As with the species keyword the input can also be specified using the label of another multicolvar SPECIESB this keyword is used for colvars such as the coordination number.
 It must appear with SPECIESA.
 For a full explanation see the documentation for that keyword

-NN ( default=6 ) The n parameter of the switching function MM ( default=12 ) The m parameter of the switching function D_0 ( default=0.0 ) The d_0 parameter of the switching function R_0 The r_0 parameter of the switching function
+NN (default=6) The n parameter of the switching function ММ (default=0) The m parameter of the switching function; 0 implies $2NN$ D↔ (default=0.0) The d_0 parameter of the switching function 0 R⇔ The r_0 parameter of the switching function 0